 Other Camping Gear Ideas

 Clothing: Pack clothing that is appropriate for the time of year you are camping.
 However remember that it gets cold at night so remember to pack jackets, hats and gloves, maybe some extra blankets for nighttime.
 Of course this will depend on how much space you have.
+Always pack a rain jacket just in case.

 Sleepwear: Pack the kids favorite sleepwear, again bring extras in case of an emergency.
 Pack any favorite blankets, or stuffed animals to remind them of home.